epctex-support/clutchco-scraper/README.md

 ## Compute unit consumption

-Clutch.co Scraper is optimized to run extremely fast and scrape many as listings as possible, so it forefronts all listing detail requests.
+Clutch.co Scraper is optimized to run extremely fast and scrape many listings as possible, so it forefronts all listing detail requests.
 If the actor doesn't get blocked very often, it will scrape 100 listings in 2 minutes and consume ~0.07-0.08 compute units.

 ### Clutch.co Scraper input example